 As previously mentioned, the fluid will be sent for biochemical analysis.
 It will usually be found with a high composition of cholesterol which causes the white (milky) colour of the fluid.

 Chylothorax Treatments singapore

 The management of Chylothorax is usually divided into 3 primary phases:

 - The doctor would require the patient to be fasted before carrying out an intercostal chest drain.
 Other forms of medication will be administered directly into the bloodstream.

 There are a few procedures that can be undertaken namely the robotic-assisted/ video-assisted/ open thoracic surgery to completely seal the thoracic duct.
 In rare cases, a shunt may be done to allow the drainage of the fluid to another part of the body.

-The surgeon will discuss options with you as to what will be suitable for your case.
+The cardiothoracic surgeon in Singapore will discuss options with you as to what will be suitable for your case.